May 20, 2026

 The hidden cost of unused software represents one of the most significant yet overlooked drains on organizational resources.
 With billions of dollars wasted annually on subscriptions that provide no value, the status quo is simply unsustainable in today's competitive business environment.

-Virtual cards offer a simple yet powerful solution to this pervasive problem, providing the visibility and control necessary to eliminate waste while enabling strategic technology investments.
+Virtual cards offer a practical solution: the visibility and control to eliminate waste while enabling strategic technology investments.
 The implementation is straightforward, the benefits are immediate, and the long-term impact extends far beyond cost savings.

 Try Ramp for free